KevinHubert-Dev/PID-Controller/README.md

 * Simulator.
 You can download these from the [project intro page](https://github.com/udacity/self-driving-car-sim/releases) in the classroom.

-## How to build (Linux)

-1. Clone this repository
-2. Navigate into the "CarND-PID-Control-Project"-folder
-3. Run `./install-ubuntu.sh`
-4. Navigate into the "build" folder
-5. Run `cmake ..`
-6. Run `make`

 Additional tips/tricks from udacity for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)